Heritage and Society 1

 - differentiate between the relevant stakeholders, actors and factors in memory and heritage practices.

-- Kopytoff, I. (1986).
+Kopytoﬀ, I. (1986).
 The cultural biography of things: Commoditization as a process.
-In The social life of things.
-Commodities in cultural perspective, ed.
-A. Appadurai, 64–91.
+In A. Appadurai (ed.), The social life of things.
+Commodities in cultural perspective (pp. 64–91).
 Cambridge: Cambridge University Press.